Chemellia/AtomicGraphNets.jl/examples/1_formation_energy/README.md

 In  `example.jl`, update the `datadir` specified in the second block of the file to point to the folder where you downloaded the CIFs.

 # 2. Train the network!
-If you changed the property to train, make sure to update the file to reflect that (in the first example, this would be the line under "data-related options" reading `prop = "formation_energy_per_atom"`).
+If you changed the property to train, make sure to update `example.jl` to reflect that (the line under "data-related options" reading `prop = "formation_energy_per_atom"`).

-Otherwise, you should be able to simply run the the files in your Julia environment and see what happens!
+Otherwise, you should be able to simply run the `example.jl` file in your Julia environment and see what happens!

 (Note that you may get some CIF parsing warnings from pymatgen, but these shouldn't affect things and can be safely ignored)